Kozea/WeasyPrint/pages/using.rst

 ``CSS`` objects have no public attribute or method.
 They are only meant to be used in the ``write_pdf`` or ``write_png`` method.
 (See above.)

+The above warning on ``base_url`` and string input applies too: relative URLs will be invalid if there is no base URL.

 Errors